More about Mangalore Refinery and Petrochemicals Limited

 | operatingMargins | 0.096870 |

-MRPL's Forward PE being in a good range indicates that the stock is valued appropriately based on its earnings.
-This suggests the stock is not overpriced and leaves room for growth, providing investors with an opportunity for potential appreciation in value.
+MRPL's Forward PE is well-positioned, indicating the stock price is favorable compared to its earnings.
+This suggests the stock is not overpriced and offers room for growth, making it an attractive option for investors looking for future value appreciation.

 Price projections: